You’ll never hear the words “nurse” and “get rich quick” in the same sentence.

 As a nurse, you know how physically and emotionally challenging the nursing profession can be.

 Nurses enjoy more emotional and spiritual rewards than just about any other occupation.

 And your financial compensation for all that hard work is favorable, which is as it should be considering all the demands placed on you.

-So can nurses become millionaires?
-Yes.
-Many nurses can become millionaires by following some simple steps.
-For starters increasing their income, managing their expenses and saving/ investing some of their money.
-It’s not easy (otherwise everybody would be millionaires) but it is doable.
+Yes, many nurses can become millionaires by following some simple steps.
+For starters, nurses should strive to increase their income, manage their expenses, and save and invest some of their money.
+It’s not easy (otherwise, everybody would be millionaires), but it’s doable.

-Today, the median salary of registered nurses ranks in the top 36 highest paying professions at around $62,000 per year, with nurse practitioners and nurse midwives in the top 12, at about $90,000 (source).
+The median salary of registered nurses ranks in the top 36 highest paying professions at around $75,300 per year.

 The following are six steps you can take to fulfilling your own personal millionaire dream.

 Ways Nurses Can Become Millionaires

 1) Start early—and if you did not start early, start now